drhsqlite/fossil-mirror/www/env-opts.md

 `SCRIPT_NAME`: If defined, included in error log messages.

-`SERVER_SOFTWARE`: Set to the Fossil version when invoking [CGI-based extensions](/help?cmd=/ext).
-Also includes the program name if the variable was already defined for the current server environment.

 `SSH_CONNECTION`: Informs CGI processing if the remote client is SSH.

 `SSL_CERT_FILE`, `SSL_CERT_DIR`: Override the [`ssl-ca-location`]